radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/directory-stores.md

 ---
 title: RadiantOne Directory Stores
-description: Introduction to RadiantOne Directory stores.
+description: Introduction to RadiantOne Directory stores and how to create them.
 ---

 ## Overview